Chinatown has always been exotically mysterious to outsiders…

 Chinatown has some amazing restaurants you should experience while you’re here.
 Try and time your tour around lunch or dinner if possible.
 But just like anywhere in the city, if you prefer to avoid tourists and crowds, go as early as possible.

 Our tours were designed as solo experiences.
-You’ll be wearing headphones and may skip stuff that doesn’t interest you.
-If you’re with friends, get the tour separately on each of your devices.
+You’ll be wearing headphones and may want to skip stuff that doesn’t interest you.
+If you’re planning on going with friends, we highly recommend you each get the tour separately on each of your devices.

 How to Get to Chinatown: